netxms/netxms-doc/admin/web-services-monitoring.rst

 Agent configuration
 -------------------

-Starting from version 3.8 of |product_name| agent data collection from web services is disabled by default.
-To enable it, add ``EnableWebServiceProxy=yes`` to agent configuration file and restart the agent.
+Starting from version 3.8 of the |product_name| agent, data collection from web services is disabled by default.
+To enable it, add ``EnableWebServiceProxy=yes`` to the agent configuration file and restart the agent.

 Web service definitions
 -----------------------

-Common configuration related to multiple metrics and nodes is set up in web service definition editor accessible via :guilabel:`Configuration -> Web Service Definitions` menu.
+Common configuration related to multiple metrics and nodes is set up in the web service definition editor accessible via the :guilabel:`Configuration -> Web Service Definitions` menu.

 .. figure:: _images/web_service_definition_general.png

-The following information can be configured:
+The following parameters can be configured:

 * Web service name
 * Web service URL